 Glow: Living Lights

-A living organism’s ability to produce its own light is one of the most fascinating, yet least understood, phenomena in nature.
-A new exhibit opening Saturday, June 1, at the Academy of Natural Sciences of Drexel University promises to shed light on this intriguing subject in a fun, family-friendly way.
+A living organism’s ability to produce its own light is one of the most incredible, yet least understood, phenomena in nature.
+A new exhibit opening this spring at the Academy of Natural Sciences of Drexel University promises to illuminate this intriguing subject.

-Glow: Living Lights takes visitors on a journey through land and sea in pursuit of fascinating creatures that light up the dark through a mysterious chemical process called bioluminescence.
-Along the way, visitors can get up close to live scorpions, find themselves caught in a jar like a firefly, and youngsters can don creature costumes for pretend play.
+Glow: Living Lights, on display June 1–Sept.
+29, takes visitors on a journey through land and sea in pursuit of fascinating creatures that light up the dark through a mysterious chemical process called bioluminescence.
+Fireflies, glow worms and alien-looking ocean creatures are just a few of the organisms that produce light for interesting reasons that scientists are still trying to understand.

-Visitors to Glow: Living Lights begin their journey in a darkened gallery filled with rare photographs, film footage of bioluminescent creatures, preserved specimens and engaging activities.
-As visitors move along, they’ll come to understand that bioluminescence is a chemical process that differs from other forms of light, such as fluorescence.
-Visitors can:
+Visitors to Glow: Living Lights begin their journey in a darkened gallery filled with rare photographs, film footage of bioluminescent creatures, preserved specimens, and engaging activities.
+As visitors move along, they’ll come to understand that bioluminescence is a chemical process that differs from other forms of light.

-- Get up close to live emperor scorpions and desert hairy scorpions that glow under ultraviolet light.
+- live emperor scorpions and desert hairy scorpions that glow under ultraviolet light

-- Don firefly and sea creature costumes and pretend to be their favorite glowing animals.
+- firefly and sea creature costumes that kids can don and pretend to be their favorite glowing animals

-- Learn how researchers are using natural light-producing abilities to detect harmful bacteria and even the presence of deadly anthrax spores.
+- details about how researchers are using natural light-producing abilities to detect harmful bacteria and even the presence of deadly anthrax spores